Irraky/ISEE/README.md

 ISEE Project

-A project made for the school n the theme "Digital at the service of society".
+A project made for school on the theme "Digital at the service of society".

 This code is the code used on the arduino Nano v3.